2014 Arizona Secretary of State election

 The 2014 Arizona Secretary of State election took place on November 4, 2018, to elect the Secretary of State of Arizona, concurrently with other statewide elections, including for governor and U.S. House.

 Incumbent Republican Secretary of State Ken Bennett was term-limited and ineligible to run for a third term in office.
 He instead ran unsuccessfully for the Republican nomination for governor.
 Republican nominee Michele Reagan succeeded Bennett and won the election against Democratic challenger Terry Goddard.

-As of 2022, this is the last time that a Republican has been elected Secretary of State in Arizona.
+As of 2024, this is the last time that a Republican was elected Secretary of State in Arizona.